CXianRen/JLC/doc/typechecker.md

 # step:
-+ 1. scan all topdefines' (enum, struct, typedef, class, function) decleration and save them into context
++ scan all user defined type declearation: (enum, struct, typedef, class)

++ scan all function declearation

++ scan all type definiction

-+ 2. scan all topdefines' definition.
++ scan all function definiction

-+ 3. the functions decleartion should be checked after other topdefinition because their return type and parameters's type might depende on context.

 # how to handle class member and member function:
 + rename the function for different classes